 There is also a bright note when it comes to plants that we usually perceive as weeds.
 Although we have been trained to only see certain plants as food, those that we usually classify as nuisances do have some surprising medicinal properties.
 Among them are:

-- Please eat the dandelion, seriously, every part is edible rather eaten raw or cooked.
+- Dandelion.
+Seriously, every part is edible rather eaten raw or cooked.
 The flowers can be breaded and fried, the leaves are eaten as greens and the roots make a nice coffee substitute when dried and roasted.
 They can also be added to any recipe that uses root vegetables.
 A tea made from the roots serves as a diuretic.
 This common weed has recently come into the limelight as a nutritional powerhouse.
 It has more omega-3 fatty acids than any other leafy vegetable.
 Its peppery flavor adds zing to stir fries, salads, soups and stews.

 - Lambs quarters or goosefoot have long been eaten as greens.
 This plant is used topically to soothe burns, stings, rashes and wounds.
 Its seeds are related to psyllium seeds and are natural laxatives.
 This lends itself to topical poultices for minor cuts and scrapes.
 Made into a tea, it is a mild diuretic.